Religion in Suriname: 2012 data by denomination

+2010 data by Pew Research center

+According to Pew research in 2010, Christians were the largest religious community, at slightly over half the population (51.6%), followed by Hindus (19.8%) and Muslims (15.2%); other religious minorities include adherents of various folk traditions (5.3%), Buddhists (<1%), Jews (<1%), practitioners of other faiths (1.8%), and unaffiliated (5.4%).

 Christianity

-Grote Stadskerk of the Moravian Church.
+Cathedral of Saint Peter and Paul in Paramaribo.

 The dominant religion in Suriname is Christianity, both in the form of Roman Catholicism and various denominations of Protestantism, the Anglican Church being the oldest.
 According to the 2012 census data 48.4% of the population of Suriname is Christian and the Pentecostal churches are the largest Protestant denomination, closely followed by Moravians.